dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 comments: true
 ---
 Article explains how to send Spring Boot and Netflix Servo metrics to AWS CloudWatch.
-Morover it describes mechanisms making making it happen.
+Morover it describes mechanisms making it happen.
 It also mentions problems I run into trying to do the same with Spring Boot and Spectator.